Flipbook Maker

 Need a custom or automated VFX pipeline?

 Packing one flipbook is quick.
-Batch-processing hundreds of effects — normalizing sizes, slicing atlases, and exporting sheets on a schedule — is where studios lose real time.
-Kick-Start.ai builds intelligent automation systems that wire this into your content pipeline so assets get processed and delivered automatically.
+However, batch-processing hundreds of effects — normalizing sizes, slicing atlases, extracting video frames, and exporting sheets on a schedule — is where studios lose real time.
+Therefore, Kick-Start.ai builds intelligent automation systems that wire this into your content pipeline.

 Frequently asked questions